 This will increase conversions for this type of ad.

 So, there we have it.
-A simple but brilliant way to attract more subscribers.
+Content Upgrades – A simple but brilliant way to attract more subscribers and grow your email lists.

 Let me know in the comments what you think and, if you have been using something similar, how it went for you.

-And do grab the free upgrade (it is real) as the bonus content in there includes me creating and setting up the upgrade so you can see just how simple it can be.Like this?
+And do grab the free content upgrade workbook and checklist (it is real) as the bonus content in there includes me creating and setting up the content upgrade so you can see just how simple it can be.Like this?
 Share it with others...